MineInAbyss/guiy/README.md

 ```

 ## Advanced - Protobuf Support
-This is probably very specific to the problem I was solving when I made Guity,
+This is probably very specific to the problem I was solving when I made Guiy,
-but guity supports Protocol buffer inputs out of the box.
+but Guiy supports Protocol buffer inputs out of the box.

 Say we have the following protocol buffer definition: